Can failure to thrive be prevented?

 Failure to thrive doesn't have a single definition.
 Failure to thrive is suspected if the child's weight, length and/or head circumference are at the extreme low end of the standard growth figures for their age, or if the child is growing very slowly or …

 Children can fail to thrive for many reasons.
-They can roughly be divided into three categories: medical reasons, behavioural reasons and environmental reasons.
+They can roughly be divided into three categories: medical reasons, behavioral reasons and environmental reasons.

 A doctor or healthcare professional will examine the child and measure the child's height, weight and head circumference and compare the results to standard growth charts.
 Then they will compile a detailed history and an account of the child's and the …